Discover more from Better Communication

 The melon will explode if you drop it from the tenth storey window, or not.

 (It’s sure to go ‘boom’.
-There’s a third possible cause: an explosive?)
+There’s another possible cause: an explosive?)

 The ‘if… or not’ construction isn’t really correct language, though, and it's clumsy when written.